TomZebra/Dicee-game/README.md

 ## Installation

-Just download the files and copy the dicee.html path from VSCode to your browser address bar.
+Just download the files and copy the dicee.html path to your browser address bar.